Energy prices are a pain point for most people – whether you’re a domestic customer or a commercial business.

 Thermostats don’t work as instant temperature adjusters.
 In fact, the only thing turning the thermostat up will do is increase the maximum temperature your home will reach – nothing more, and nothing else.

 The purpose of a thermostat is to regulate the temperature in the home and keep it constant.
 Turning up your thermostat won’t instantly make your home warmer, but will gradually increase the heat- just be patient!
+Also, don’t forget to get essential services from duct cleaning Melbourne.

 Myth: Baths use more water than showers